khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      designation of the ancient Persian kings in general.] and Caesars, those who are descended from the Tubbaʿ and the various kings of Islam.
 Consider what remains of them and what has survived.
-Observe those who boast of their ancestry as you do of yours, and you will see that most of them are as ignoble as dogs.
+Observe those who boast of their ancestry as you do of yours, and you will find that most of them are as ignoble as dogs.
 You will find that they are low, extremely vile, and unreliable; you will find that they are adorned with the very worst of characteristics.